dundeemath/MA22004labs/README.md

 # README

 Welcome.
-The lab tutorials, templates, functions, and data files required for MA22004 - Statistics and Probability II at the University of Dundee are available at this repository as an `R` package.
+The lab tutorials, templates, functions, and data files required for MA22004 - Statistics and Probability II at the University of Dundee are available as an `R` package at this repository .

-Instructions for installing `R` and RStudio can be found here:
+General instructions for installing `R` and RStudio can be found here:
 [https://learnr-examples.shinyapps.io/ex-setup-r/](https://learnr-examples.shinyapps.io/ex-setup-r/).

 **Please ensure that you have a current version of `R` (>= 4.0.2 "Taking Off Again" released on 2020/06/22).**